-On August 6, 2020, the Company announced that it received a 510(k) clearance from the FDA for its Bioflux Software II System, engineered to improve workflows and reduce estimated analysis time from 5 minutes to 30 seconds.
+During the six months ended September 30, 2020, the Company announced that it received a 510(k) clearance from the FDA for its Bioflux Software II System, engineered to improve workflows and reduce estimated analysis time from 5 minutes to 30 seconds.
 ECG monitoring requires significant human oversight to review and interpret incoming patient data to discern actionable events for clinical intervention, highlighting the necessity of driving operational efficiency.
 This improvement in analysis time reduces operational costs and allows the company to continue to focus on excellent customer service and industry-leading response times to physicians and their at-risk patients.
 Additionally, these advances mean we can focus our resources on high-level operations and sales to help drive greater revenue.

 The COVID-19 pandemic has highlighted the importance of telemedicine and remote patient monitoring technologies.
-On August 12, 2020, the Company announced that it has negotiated the terms of an agreement to license, with the exclusive right to acquire, MD Matrix Inc. ("MDM") and its telemedicine platform, which also provides capabilities of real-time streaming of medical devices.
+During the six months ended September 30, 2020, the Company also announced that it has negotiated the terms of an agreement to license, with the exclusive right to acquire, MD Matrix Inc. ("MDM") and its telemedicine platform, which also provides capabilities of real-time streaming of medical devices.
 The terms of the agreement of understanding expire ninety days after its execution, and there cannot be any assurance that the Company will enter into a definitive agreement with MDM.
 Telemedicine offers patients the ability to communicate directly with their health care providers without the need of leaving their home.
-This telemedicine solution is intended to align with the Company's Bioflux product and facilitate remote visits and remote prescriptions for cardiac diagnostics.
-This results in improved care to patients that may otherwise elect not to go to medical facilities, cost savings to healthcare service providers.
+The telemedicine solution is intended to align with the Company's Bioflux product and facilitate remote visits and remote prescriptions for cardiac diagnostics, but it will also serve as a means of establishing referral and other synergies across the network of doctors and patients that use the technologies we are building within the Biotricity ecosystem.
+The intention is to continue to provide improved care to patients that may otherwise elect not to go to medical facilities, and continue to provide economic benefits and costs savings to healthcare service providers and payers that reimburse.